A magnetic avalanche as the central engine powering a solar flare: Implications for the flare onset -- A magnetic avalanche

 Simple avalanche concepts have been invoked previously to explain the statistical power-law distribution of HXR peak fluxes from a large number of flares \citep[][]{1987PhRvL..59..381B,1991ApJ...380L..89L,2001SoPh..203..321C,2016SSRv..198...47A}.
 These concepts are further extended to explain the power-law frequency distribution of $10^6$ flares from a large sample of $10^5$ main sequence stars \citep[][]{2022ApJ...925L...9F}.
-But these statistics do not capture the physics of underlying individual flares.
-A full MHD model of avalanche behavior shows how the instability and reconnection of one magnetic thread or strand (i.e., a tiny elementary flux tube) could cause neighboring threads to go unstable in a MHD avalanche \citep[][]{hood16,reid23}.
+However, these statistics do not capture the physics underlying individual flares.
+A full MHD model of avalanche behavior shows how the instability and reconnection of one magnetic thread or strand (i.e., a tiny elementary flux tube) could cause neighboring threads to become unstable in a MHD avalanche \citep[][]{hood16,reid23}.
+Additional discussion on the universality of magnetic avalanche reconnection and the current state of MHD simulations is presented in Appendix\,\ref{app:mhd}.
 Our observations are consistent with this scenario.
 They reveal how reconnection avalanches occurring in different parts of the system (the complex loop system and the main erupting flux rope itself) at different stages evolve cohesively to produce the observed characteristics of the flare.
-This mechanism, captured by our observations, offers a natural explanation to the universality of flare energy power-law distribution in the main sequence stars.
+This mechanism, which was captured by our observations, offers a natural explanation to the universality of the flare energy power-law distribution in the main sequence stars.
+We suggest that such a rapid small-scale reconnection in and around the flaring flux rope can also mimic the effects of turbulent magnetic diffusion \citep[][]{2020Sci...367..278F}.